tangramor/OpenSSL-Android-iOS/README.md

 openssl dgst -sha256 -verify public_key.pem -signature signature.bin <file to verify the signature of>
 ```

-Here, we assume that we have signed the `MyFile.txt` file and generated the `signature.bin` signature file.
+Here we assume that we have signed the `MyFile.txt` file and generated the `signature.bin` signature file.

 The following Android and iOS/Mac verification projects will use: